 We examine overall volume, facility discharges or visits, and product line comparisons.
 Any outliers are are flagged and investigated.

 We provide additional value on top of the data, making it more useful to you as you draw insights from it.

 7. Go Live

-Once all of this is done, the data is then approved and made "live" for users.
+The data is then approved and made "live" for users.